-Long-awaited guidance from the Internal Revenue Service (IRS) regarding hardship withdrawals has finally been released.
+The Treasury Regulations from the Internal Revenue Service (IRS) regarding hardship withdrawals have finally been released.
 Plan sponsors who permit plan participants to take hardship withdrawals should review their 401(k) and 403(b) plans to determine whether a plan amendment may be necessary and what changes may be needed for existing administrative practices.

 - Removes the six-month prohibition on elective deferrals after a hardship withdrawal.